UCL/TLOmodel/deploy/gha-runners/README.md

 export ANSIBLE_HOST_KEY_CHECKING=False
 ```

 We need a collection of third-party roles for Ansible.
 These should be installed before provisioning by running:

 ```
-ansible-galaxy collection install devsec.hardening
+ansible-galaxy install -r provisioning/requirements.yml
 ```

 To match the self-hosted running VMs deployed on Azure, we use the Ubuntu 22.04 LTS box: